GLACIER EXPRESS

 or Zermatt.
 What you do see on the journey, sometimes called the “world’s

-slowest express train” as it make its way up and down steep grades
+slowest express train” as it makes its way up and down steep

-between the high peaks is a range of beautiful scenery while passing
+between the high peaks, is a range of spectacular scenery, passing

 over 291

 bridges and through 91 tunnels.
-In the summer, green valleys, hillsides
+In the summer, green valleys

 Lunch